benjamin-edward-morgan/ioc/README.md

 # ioc
 input. output. control.
 This is a simple framework for building robots and remotely operated devices.
 Inputs could be sensors or directly supplied from a user interface.
 Outputs could be actuators or status indicators.
-Controllers can consume from any number of inputs and write to any number of outputs.
-A configuration file dictates how these are connected together in a running system.
+Transformers consume inputs and create new inputs.
+A configuration file describes a graph that dictates how these elements are connected together in a running system.

 #### Status
 This project is a work-in-progress and under active development.
 Please get in touch if you are interested in contributing!
+I will also probably rename this at some point, since IOC as already taken on crates.io

 #### Demo
 You can build and run the demo in [Docker](https://www.docker.com) without installing other tools.
 This will take several minutes to build on the first run.
 Add a `--build` argument to force rebuilding.